 A typical MapReduce job (like sorting) requires very little compute power.
-Instead it relies more on the I/O capacity of the cluster (for example, if you have a lot of cold data).
-For this type of workload, Hortonworks recommends investing in more disks per server.
+Instead it relies more on the I/O bound capacity of the cluster (for example, if you have a lot of cold data).
+For this type of workload, we recommend investing in more disks per box.